Bethenny Frankel: Personal life

-In a November 2022 episode of her podcast, Just B with Bethenny Frankel, Frankel described her religious identity thus: "I grew up with a stepfather who was Catholic, so I also went to church.
+In a November 2022 episode of her podcast, Just B with Bethenny Frankel, Frankel described her religious identity: "I grew up with a stepfather who was Catholic, so I also went to church.
 I've had a sort of mutt upbringing of religion and thus ended up not being religious at all but being spiritual and cultural.
 So culturally, many people would think that I am Jewish.
 I have a last name that's Jewish.
 I have family that's Jewish.
 I am Jewish."
 During that same podcast, she criticized musical artist Kanye West for antisemitic comments he had recently made.

 Frankel was married to entertainment executive Peter Sussman from 1996 to 1997.
+She was engaged two times between her first and second marriages.
 In March 2010, she married pharmaceutical sales executive Jason Hoppy.
 They have one daughter.
 After the couple separated in December 2012, Frankel filed for divorce in January 2013.
 A temporary custody agreement was reached in June 2014, followed by a financial settlement in July 2016.
 However, due to ongoing litigation over child custody, Frankel and Hoppy's divorce was not finalized until January 2021.

 Frankel dated banker Dennis Shields from 2016 to August 2018, when Shields was found dead of an apparent accidental overdose of pain medication after back surgery.
 Although Shields proposed to Frankel in April 2018 and she wore his engagement ring, the relationship was off-again, on-again for its duration.
 She met film producer and commercial real estate developer Paul Bernon on a dating app in 2018 and they were engaged in 2021, but Frankel said she ended the relationship after nearly six years because she was not happy.

-Frankel has a severe fish allergy and was hospitalized in December 2018 after consuming soup that contained fish.
-She has since advocated airlines stop serving fish, stating that it is a hazard to passengers with fish allergies to be in the presence of cooked seafood in an enclosed commercial airline jet.